JanuaryLabs/sdk-it/packages/typescript/README.md

 This package transforms OpenAPI specifications into

-- fully-typed TypeScript client.
+- a fully-typed TypeScript client
-- that works in Node.js, browsers, and any JavaScript runtime.
+- that works in Node.js, browsers, and any JavaScript runtime
-- with ability to control the structure, style, and formatting of generated code.
+- with the ability to control the structure, style, and formatting of generated code

 ## Installation